-In such a formula, you are advised to talk first about your present, what you currently do, what you are—your interests and hobbies, and lastly, whether you are working in a temporary job or not.
+In such a formula, you should talk first about your present, what you currently do, what you are—your interests and hobbies, and lastly, whether you are working in a temporary job or not.
 After so, talk about your past, your previous education which led you up to where you are now, and any remarkable experience you had that gave you a stronger personality or better knowledge.
 And the last of all, talk about your future goals and how this job can help you reach this goal.

 2- What are your best strengths?

-That is actually an easy question and almost asked in ALL interviews.
+That is an easy question and almost asked in ALL interviews.
 In your answer, make sure that you talk about the qualifications that match you with the job position.

 It is also better if you don’t just state them, but SHOW them.
 Meaning, tell a story that happened to you before that proves the qualifications you say you have.

-For example, rather than telling you are a good programming problem-solver, tell him/her about a contest you participated in and won, or something.
+For example, rather than telling you are an excellent programming problem-solver, tell him/her about a contest you participated in and won, or something.

 3- What is your greatest weakness?

-The HR always cares much about your answer to this specific question, so you must prepare your answer well before being asked that question.
+The HR always cares much about your answer to this specific question, so you must prepare it well before being asked that question.

-When telling your weakness, don’t mention something you can’t help it and can’t fix.
-Rather tell a weakness that may seem good in some points, and either way, you must tell him how you are working on fixing it and overcoming it.
+When telling your weakness, don’t mention something you can’t help it and can’t fix it.
+Instead mention a flaw that may seem reasonable in some points, and either way, you must tell him how you are working on fixing it and overcoming it.

-For example, if you tell him that you have always found yourself a little bit bossy on your teammates, follow it by telling him that you have been working on solving it and that you joined a charity group to overcome it, in which you’ve got nothing to lose and hence you don’t become bossy on anyone, and that you have actually improved a little and more by the day.
+For example, if you tell him that you have always found yourself a little bit bossy on your teammates, follow it by telling him that you have been working on solving it and that you joined a charity group to overcome it.
+In which, you’ve got nothing to lose, and hence you don’t become bossy on anyone, and that you have improved a little and more by the day.

 4- Why should we hire you?